forwardemail/forwardemail.net/tools/convert-sqlite-to-eml/README.md

 2. Reads the Mailboxes table to discover folder structure
 3. For each message, decodes the mimeTree (brotli-compressed JSON) from the Messages table
 4. Reconstructs the full EML by walking the MIME tree and fetching attachment bodies from the Attachments table
+5. Exports active CardDAV contacts as their stored VCF resources, organized by address book
+6. Exports active CalDAV event and task resources as their stored ICS files, organized by calendar
-5. Packages everything into a password-protected ZIP archive
+7. Packages everything into a password-protected ZIP archive

 ## Requirements